MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/analytics/analytics-solutions-teradata.md

 ## Next steps

-For more information about implementing a Netezza migration, talk with your Microsoft account representative about on-premises migration offers.
+For more information about implementing a Teradata migration, talk with your Microsoft account representative about on-premises migration offers.